-\\In order to complete this degree program in four (4) years, students need to have been granted exemption by examination or taken and passed, with a C or above, Mathematics Review and Beginning Algebra (MA 098), Intermediate Algebra (MA 099) before entering the fall semester of their Freshman year.
-If any of these math courses are required (MA 098, MA 099) prior to entrance to MA 102 this degree program may require extra time to complete.
+\\In order to complete this degree program in four (4) years, students need to have been granted exemption by examination or taken and passed, with a C or above, Mathematics Review and Beginning Algebra (MA 098), Intermediate Algebra (MA 099), and Developmental Grammar and Composition (EN 099) before entering the fall semester of their Freshman year.
+If any of these math or english courses are required (MA 098, MA 099, and/or EN 099) prior to entrance to MA 102 and/or EN 101, this degree program may require extra time to complete.
 In addition, any students that drop or withdraw from courses, may require additional time to complete the degree program.
-You should follow this outline (Math Competent) if you have the ability to enter MA 102 your freshman year.
+You should follow this outline (Math Competent) if you have the ability to enter MA 102 and EN 101 your Freshman year.